 4 A Chronicle records the triumphs, as well as acknowledging the challenges and lessons that have shaped your organisation.
 The contributions of key people are celebrated; this may be particularly meaningful for longstanding family businesses.

-5 A Chronicle situates your organisation in relation to external factors such as politics, the environment or economic trends, as well as discussing relationships with your industry and community.
+5 A Chronicle situates your organisation in relation to external factors such as politics, technology developments, the environment or economic trends, as well as discussing relationships with your industry and community.

 Organisational Chronicles: Chronicling your Company’s Achievements, Influence and Leadership